Ladvien/ladvien.github.io/_posts/robots/2014-02-22-robot-metallurgy-PWM.md

-How the magic happens in AVR is around the output comparison registers,</span>
+How the magic happens in AVR is around the output comparison registers,

 1. OCR0A -- controls PC0
 2. OCR0B -- controls PA5